Need to know

 "It was the beginning of a long-running saga with the dealer about faults and many problems.
 The van went back to the dealer on numerous occasions to have the faults rectified, but they didn't want to know."

-One prospective caravan owner we recently heard from who was aware of the problems in the industry declined to make a purchase after reading through a number of sales contracts.
+Another prospective caravan owner we heard from who was aware of the problems in the industry declined to make a purchase after reading through a number of sales contracts.

 "Demand is so high that businesses can dictate the terms, and people appear to be proceeding irrespective of the risks.
 The purchasing environment is totally skewed towards the seller and manufacturers at the moment.
 We hope that the heat of the industry dissipates over the next couple of years and we can execute a caravan purchase on more equitable terms."